CypherGuy/Calculator/README.md

 # JavaScript Calculator

 This is a simple calculator implemented in HTML, CSS, and JavaScript.
-It provides a user-friendly interface for performing basic arithmetic operations.
+It provides a user-friendly interface for performing basic arithmetic operations, and you can use your keyboard too!

+This is the final project for The Odin Project.

 ## Features